-SOCI 1301 Introduction to Sociology (3-0-3) The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
+SOCI 1301 (3-0-3) The scientific study of human society, including ways in which groups, social institutions, and individuals affect each other.
 Causes of social stability and social change are explored through the application of various theoretical perspectives, key concepts, and related research methods of sociology.
-Analysis of social issues in their institutional context may include topics such as social stratification, gender, race/ethnicity, and deviance.
-Prerequisites: TSI Complete Reading
+Analysis of social issues in their institutional context may include topics

-SOCI 1306 Social Problems (3-0-3) Application of sociological principles and theoretical perspectives to major social problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.
-Prerequisites: TSI Complete Reading
+SOCI 1306 (3-0-3) Application of sociological principles and theoretical perspectives to major social problems in contemporary society such as inequality, crime and violence, substance abuse, environmental issues, deviance, or family problems.
+Prerequisite: TSI Complete Reading

-SOCI 2319 Minority Studies I (3-0-3) This course studies minority-majority group relations, addressing their historical, cultural, social, economic, and institutional development in the United States.
+SOCI 2319 (3-0-3) This course studies minority-majority group relations, addressing their historical, cultural, social, economic, and institutional development in the United States.
 Both sociological and social psychological levels of analysis will be employed to discuss issues including experiences of minority groups within the context of their cultural heritage and tradition, as well as that of the dominant culture.
 Core concepts to be examined include (but are not limited to) social inequality, dominance/subordination, prejudice, and discrimination.
 Particular minority groups discussed may include those based on poverty, race/ethnicity, gender, sexual orientation, age, disability, or religion.